 - Zyuden Sentai Kyoryuger played this for laughs in #7.
 The Monster of the Week can create copies of people, and attempts to drive a wedge between the team by having the copies insult the real ones.
 However, when Fake!Ian starts insulting Daigo, he completely agrees with all of it and asks Fake!Ian how he can become a better person, which is ultimately what reveals the MOTW's plot.

 - Jon Stewart apparently did this to his staff on The Daily Show.
-Stephen Colbert called him out on it during Stewart's final episode in a truly heartwarming moment;
+Stephen Colbert called him out on it during Stewart's final episode;

 Stephen Colbert: Here's the thing, Jon, you said to me and to many other people years ago never to thank you, because we owe you nothing, one of the few times I've known you to be dead wrong.
 We owe you...We are better at our jobs because we got to watch you do yours, and we are better people for having known you."

 - Captain Archer of Star Trek: Enterprise goes through a lot of this after returning from the Expanse, in which he stopped the Xindi from destroying Earth and foiled a plot by trans-dimensional aliens to conquer the galaxy.
 This is largely because he did a lot of things that violated his conscience, leaving him with a massive Guilt Complex.

 - Arrow: Oliver Queen hates himself on such a level that he's nearly been Driven to Suicide several times over the years.
 That being said, Oliver has had time to make peace with his faults and thus is significantly less self-destructive than Barry Allen.